 Today, I will tell you about everything related to guttation in Monstera and things you should or should not be worried about.

 Your monstera is sweating because of a process called guttation which is quite normal in tropical plants like swiss cheese.

 So, what exactly is the process of guttation in monstera?

-During the day time the plant releases water in the form of water vapour (not visible to human eyes) through its leaves, this process is called transpiration.
+During the daytime the plant releases water in the form of water vapor (not visible to human eyes) through its leaves, this process is called transpiration.

-But, it cannot perform transpiration at night, because the stomata which was responsible to allow water vapour to pass through, closes during the night.
+But, it cannot perform transpiration at night, because the stomata which were responsible to allow water vapor to pass through, close during the night.